Antosser/brainfuck-compiler-web/README.md

 1. Go to [this link](https://antosser.github.io/brainfuck-compiler-web/)
 2. Enter your code in the textarea below "Input"
 3. Click the "Build" button
-4. Copy the code from the textarea below "Ouput" and paste it into wherever you interpret brainfuck
+4. Copy the code from the textarea below "Ouput" and paste it into your brainfuck interpreter

 ## Features
 - Your code uses scopes.
 If a variable goes out of scope it's memory will be cleared